IAHispano/Applio-Docs/faq/rvc/rvc.md

 - **Rmvpe:** Model with Crepe and PM features, fast and quality tone processing with low probability of distortion.

-- **FPCE:** Fpce is a alternative hybrid method that works similarly to f0 with the difference of a slightly more optimized processing and taking less context from the input audio for a "particular" conversion.
+- **Fcpe:** Fpce is a alternative hybrid method that works similarly to f0 with the difference of a slightly more optimized processing and taking less context from the input audio for a "particular" conversion.

 ==-
 ==- Batch Size